The Environmental Defenders Office is governed by a skills based Board of directors with a commitment to the mission of the organisation.

 Sarah Southwell

-Sarah Southwell is General Manager, Human Resources with GrainCorp and has worked in People & Culture roles in Australia and the United Kingdom for 25 years.
+Sarah Southwell’s most recent role was with Graincorp as General Manager, Human Resources, and she has worked in People & Culture roles in Australia and the United Kingdom for 25 years.
 Sarah brings experience in corporate leadership in international ASX listed matrixed businesses and across multiple sectors including Commodity Supply Chain, Financial Services, Media and Not-For-Profit.
 Sarah’s skills include leadership coaching and development, transformation, employee experience, and strategic planning alongside her technical HR expertise.
 Sarah is currently a representative on the GrainCorp Reconciliation Action Planning Committee and has formerly held a position with the GrainCorp Community Fund Committee.
 She holds undergraduate degrees in Commerce from the University of Wollongong and a Master of Commerce (Human Resources) also from the University of Wollongong.
 Sarah is a proud volunteer as a Youth Mentor.

 Scott Franks